fischermoseley/manta/doc/system_architecture.md

 ## Python API

 The Python API has two main purposes: to generate the Verilog required to instantiate debug cores on the FPGA, and to let the user easily interact with said cores.
 The exact Verilog and memory operations are dependent on the cores being configured and the interface between the host machine and the FPGA.
 This information is stored in a YAML (or JSON) configuration file, which is used to configure an instance of the `Manta` class.
-This maintains instances of `IOCore`, `LogicAnalyzerCore`, `LUTRAMCore`, and `BRAMCore` according to the given configuration.
+This maintains instances of `IOCore`, `LogicAnalyzerCore`, `LUTMemoryCore`, and `BRAMCore` according to the given configuration.

 ### Loading configuration